-The Child and Family Services Act of the Province of Ontario

-(Section 28 and 181 (1) (2) stipulate that "children, at the age of 12 may request counselling and are entitled to confidentiality.
+The Child and Family Services Act of the Province of Ontario stipulates that "children, at the age of 12 may request counselling and are entitled to confidentiality.
 No parental consent is required, but if the child is less than sixteen years of age the service provider shall discuss at the earliest appropriate opportunity the desirability of involving the child's parent.
 Records in connection with the provision of counselling may be disclosed only with the child's written consent."